YannickDetrois/YannickDetrois/README.md

 ```

-<h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines to learn exciting and useful things, like forecasting, writing or simulating.
-I also enjoy analysing data to better understand our world! </h3>
+<h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines ⚙️ to learn exciting and useful things, like forecasting 📈, writing 🖋️ or simulating 🎲.
+I also enjoy analysing data and think about theory to better understand our world! </h3>

 <br>